idptools/metapredict/README.md

 ### Predicting Disorder From a .fasta File

 By using the ``predict_disorder_fasta`` function, you can predict disorder values for the amino acid sequences in a .fasta file.
-By default, this function will return a dictionary where the keys in the dictionary are the fasta headers and the values are the consensus disorder predictions of the amino acid sequence associated with each fasta header in the original .fasta file.
+By default, this function will return a dictionary where the keys in the dictionary are the fasta headers, and the values are the consensus disorder predictions of the amino acid sequence associated with each fasta header in the original .fasta file.

 **Example**